Drezlan/Jade-Regent/Campaign Timeline/Campaign Timeline.md

 The party determines a watch order and sets to bed.

-In the night on graysons watch he notices bird footprints appear in the snow one by one and hears a twig snap on the other side of camp.
+In the night on Graysons watch he notices bird footprints appear in the snow one by one and hears a twig snap on the other side of camp.
 Ochi also notices footprints in another location.

+	1.
 	Grayson reaches down and picks up a handful of snow and flings it at one of the sets of foot prints shouting "Ambush!" and follows the snowball with an arrow.
-As the rest of the party begins waking from his call ochi dodges a stab from an invisible attacker whos illusion melts away into the visage of a somehow blurry tengu ninja.
+As the rest of the party begins waking from his call Ochi dodges a stab from an invisible attacker whos illusion melts away into the visage of a somehow blurry tengu ninja.
 	Shoko who was still sleeping is woken as another assailant sinks their blade into him.
 	The first one to alert Grayson closes on him but misses his strike.
 	Ochi tries to grab the assassin closest to him so he can't lose track of him and fails.
 	Another bird ninja scores a vicious blow against zio before he can react.
+	1.
 	Grayson fills the closest enemy with several arrows felling him.
 	Shoko counters his assailant but misses holding his deadly spell in his hand.
 	Koya taps Zio with her want reviving him somewhat.
 	Ukshaka gets to her feet and readies her weapon.
 	Noe being roused as well readies her weapons and steps into the darkness vanishing from sight.
 	The Tengu closest to her steps away from the place Noe melted into the darkness and pulls out a blowgun.
 	The tengu who had already buried his wakizashi in Shoko once continues trying to eviscerate shoko and scores another devastating attack on him.
 	Zio gains his feet only to be struck by the shadow nearest him.
 Zio responds by drawing his mace and striking back.
 	Wei yan cannot connect with a tengu he tries to attack.
 	Ochi abandons his plan to grapple the tengu drawing his weapons and slashes the tengu.
 	The tengu nearest zio stabs him twice and zios health is drained.
 	Helgarval tries to strike a ninja and misses.
+	3.
 	Grayson fires another blazing fast volley at the bird engaged with zio.
 	Shoko finally connects with his spell and stands up while his opponent is distracted by his magic.
 	Ukshaka swings her sword and strikes the tengu again.
 	A sword appears out of the chest of one of the tengu and Noe appears behind him pulling it free and letting it fall to the ground.
 	The rattled recipient of Shokos spell tries to back up but in his unpreparedness is struck by Wei-Yan and barely missed by Shoko.
 	Zio pulls a wand out firing magical missiles at the fleeing avian.
 	Wei-Yan gives chase and strikes him again.
 	Ochi cirlces around and cuts off his retreat but fails to connect.
 	Grayson refrains from ending the fleeing ninja with an arrow seeing Ochi attempting to knock him unconcious.
 	Shoko catches up to the fray and strikes the Tengu in the back of the head felling him.
 	Ochi picks him up and carries him back to the fire to be questioned.

 	Zio is coughing during this.
 Noe notices and checks the dart in the snow confirming it is poisoned and pulls a vial from her haori and doses Zio with it who seems to recover.

 	While the poison seems to have run it's course Zio seems worse for the wear.
 Koya digs in her pack and pulls out a scroll and performs a divine ritual quickly beseeching Desna and restoring Zios vigor.

 Ochi says a prayer to Hei Feng over the deceased tengu lying in the snow and he and Noe begin moving the bodies away from camp searching them in the process.
 After which Ochi helps Shoko back to caravan to finish resting.
 Looking at the weapons they carried they realize just how much danger they were in.
 Noe pockets the remaining doses.
 Koya takes a sip of vodka by the fire before shuffling off the administer to Shoko.
 "Just to avoid that happening so badly again" - N Noe tosses him one of the charms she is wearing about her neck.